decentraland/adr/content/ADR-131-chat-and-friends-protocol.md

 - Review messages that are not Request-Response based
 - Add chat and friends definitions to Decentraland Protocol (@dcl/protocol)
 - Implement RPC Server on Kernel
-- Implement RPC Client on Explorer
+- Implement RPC Client on Renderer

 ## API definitions